 - One Acre Fund vision: In the coming years, One Acre Fund is dreaming about “moving the needle” on rural development at a continent-wide scale — with a realistic implementation plan.
 By the end of 2023, we aim to increase our scale to directly serve nearly two million farmers per year, with 20 million direct beneficiaries within these households.
 Beyond our core program, we will also continue to scale our “impact ventures” platform, partnering with private- and public-sector actors to touch the lives of a larger number of smallholders — serving 2.5 million farmers in 2023 through services such as tree distribution, extension services, and rural retail.

 The Enemy: Hunger

-No matter how far civilization has advanced, one of our most embarrassing failures is our inability to properly feed every member of our human family.
+No matter how far civilization has advanced, one of our most embarrassing failures is our inability to sufficiently feed every member of our human family.
 Even today, in an age of unprecedented prosperity, over 237 million people in Sub-Saharan Africa are chronically undernourished.*

 The Opportunity: Agriculture is the Most Effective Way to End Hunger and Extreme Poverty

 If the stakes were not high enough, this opportunity is complemented by two other factors.
 First, the product of farmers’ work is food.
-When we make farming more productive, we end hunger for whole countries: agricultural growth has been proven to be 2.5 times as effective at increasing the incomes of the rural poor, when compared to the manufacturing or service sectors.****
+When we make farming more productive, we end hunger for whole countries: agricultural growth has been proven to be 2.5 times more effective at increasing the incomes of the rural poor, when compared to the manufacturing or service sectors.****